Contract: the contract between you and us for the supply of Services in accordance with these Terms of Service.

 - All credit card transactions are processed by PayPal and all direct debit transactions are processed by GoCardless

-- When upgrading or downgrading your subscription your user count will increase/decrease immediately and you will be charged the higher/lower amount when your next payment is due
+- When upgrading or downgrading your subscription your user count will increase/decrease immediately and a new payment cycle will be generated

 - Downgrading or cancelling your account may cause the loss of access, content or features of the Service.
 We do not accept liability for any such loss